z390development/z390/doc/user_guide/z390/z390_messages.md

 This document contains a list of messages emitted from our Java programs.
 Variable parts are shown as `{placeholder}` tokens.

-The list below is a honest attempt at completeness, but cannot realistically be expected to be completely up-to-date.
+The list below is an honest attempt at completeness, but cannot realistically be expected to be completely up-to-date.
 In case of doubt, consult the java code which is authoritative.

 | Nr. | Message text                                                                                                        | Source module |